react-navigation/react-navigation.github.io/docs/header-buttons.md

 <a href="https://snack.expo.io/@react-navigation/header-interacting-with-component-instance" target="blank" class="run-code-button">&rarr; Run this code</a>

-> React Navigation doesn't guarantee that your screen component will begin mounting before the header for the screen is rendered, and because the `increaseCount` param is set in `componentWillMount`, we may not have it available to us in `navigationOptions`, which is why we include the `|| {}` when grabbing the params (there may not be any).
-We know this is an awkward API and we do plan on improving it!
+> React Navigation doesn't guarantee that your screen component will be mounted before the header.
+Because the `increaseCount` param is set in `componentDidMount`, we may not have it available to us in `navigationOptions`.
+This usually will not be a problem because `onPress` for `Button` and `Touchable` components will do nothing if the callback is null.
+If you have your own custom component here, you should make sure it behaves as expected with `null` for its press handler prop.

 > As an alternative to `setParams`, you could use a state management library (such as Redux or MobX) and communicate between the header and the screen in the same way you would with two distinct components.